 Unless you are an administrator, you can probably skip this.

 The server (ie. remote machine) software is installed with yum, it's in the EPEL repository for RHEL 7 & 8:

 There are other x2go server components too, feel free to install them all:

 Install the font package xorg-x11-fonts-100dpi, and why not the 75dpi as well:

 Also, install X11 stuff, KDE and/or MATE:

 And of course, install whatever applications the users will need.
-Matlab, python, etc...
+Matlab, firefox, thunderbird, eog, python, etc...

-It is possible for a machine (say, a desktop workstation) to be both x2go server and client, but it can easily become confusing.
+It is possible for a machine (say, a desktop workstation) to be both x2go server and client, but it will easily get confusing.
 I suggest you avoid that.